legacynical/global-yt-playback/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: "[BUG] "
-labels: ''
+labels: bug
 assignees: ''

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.
+**Describe the bug** A clear and concise description of what the bug is.

-**To Reproduce**
+↳

-Steps to reproduce the behavior:
+**To Reproduce** Steps to reproduce the behavior.
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+↳

-A clear and concise description of what you expected to happen.
+**Expected behavior** A clear and concise description of what you expected to happen.

-**Screenshots**
+↳

-If applicable, add screenshots to help explain your problem.
+**Screenshots** If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Additional context**
+**Environment Info**
+ex.
+Windows 11 (KB5064081) / Chrome / 139.0.7258.155 (Official Build) (64-bit)
+↳ Windows Version: 11
+↳ Browser: Chrome
+↳ Browser Version:

-Add any other context about the problem here.
+**Additional context** Add any other context about the problem here.
+↳